duckdb/duckdb-web/docs/extensions/azure.md

 );
 ```

 DuckDB also allows specifying a specific chain using the `CHAIN` keyword.
+This takes a `;` separated list of providers that will be tried in order.
 For example:

 ```sql
 CREATE SECRET secret4 (